Menu

 How the graphs are built

-Every Cinemagraphs sentiment graph is built from up to three sources of data.
+Every Cinemagraphs sentiment graph is built from up to two sources of data.

 01